Latest News

 Iron ore prices rise for the sixth consecutive day, thanks to positive Chinese data

-Iron ore futures rose for a sixth session on Monday, boosted by a number of positive data from China, the world's largest steel consumer.
-Lower steel exports will 'help rebalance prices and margins at steel mills.
+Iron ore futures rose for the?sixth session on Monday, thanks to a number of?upbeat data coming from China, the world's largest steel consumer.
+Lower steel exports are expected to help balance?steel?prices and steel -mill margins, while lower inventories and iron ore shipments year-on-year have helped support prices.

 China exported 9.5 million tons of steel in April, up by 4% compared to March but still down on the record pace set last year.
 Steel prices and steel mill margins are pushed up by lower steel exports.